rpocklin/angular-scroll-animate/README.md

 ## TODO
+- Get more feedback and feedback on different browsers (especially mobile / tablets).
 - Add debounce timing
 - Consider using events instead?
-- Add refresh triggers on `resize` and `orientationchange`
 - Add some tests
-- Get more feedback and feedback on different browsers (especially mobile / tablets).

 ## License